-- i.
+i.
 Except in cases where the number of total locations served in the block group is less than 10, the number of locations provided shall be the greater of 10 or 10% of the locations served by that provider in the block group (with service above 25/3).
 If a provider reports service to less than 10 locations in a block group, but more than the number required to trigger an area challenge, all locations will be provided for rebuttal.
-In the event that there are less than 10 locations served in the block group by the provider/technology combination, all locations will be provided. - ii.
-Locations will be selected only for unique provider-technology combinations in each block group.
-Additionally, the locations will be selected only from locations where the provider reports service of 25 Mbps download and 3 Mbps upload or greater.
-All other service reported will be excluded. - iii.
-Provider locations are chosen based on their spatial distribution within the challenged census block group.
-All provider-technology combinations in the block group are given a value based on their distance to the centroid (central point) of the relevant census block group and broken into quintiles based on the distance of all provider-technology points in that census block group.
-Then 20% of the total of the required rebuttal locations are selected at random from each quintile to make the final sample of locations.
+In the event that there are less than 10 locations served in the block group by the provider/technology combination, all locations will be provided.

-A mobile test unit is a testing apparatus that can be easily moved, which simulates the equipment and installation (antenna, antenna mast, subscriber equipment, etc.) that would be used in a typical deployment of fixed wireless access service by the provider.
+16 A mobile test unit is a testing apparatus that can be easily moved, which simulates the equipment and installation (antenna, antenna mast, subscriber equipment, etc.) that would be used in a typical deployment of fixed wireless access service by the provider.